 Another factor affecting the style of the body is whether or not the banjo has a tone ring.

-This is a metal ring which is mounted inside the wooden body ring of the banjo.
+This is a metal ring that is mounted inside the wooden body ring of the banjo.
 Tone rings are most often made of steel or brass.

 Best Banjo Brands For Beginners

-Purchases of stringed instruments are tough because of the many brands in the market and your specific needs that you want from the instrument.
+Purchases of stringed instruments are tough because of the many brands in the market and the specific needs that you want from the instrument.
 Purchasing a banjo is no different.

-Some banjo brands provide you with a variety of choices for the number of strings you require and choices of whether you want open back or resonator.
+Some banjo brands provide you with a variety of choices for the number of strings you require and choices of whether you want an open back or a resonator.

 Other brands offer good prices for quality products.
 Below is a list of brands we consider the best in the market.